Museum of Lacquer Art

 The Museum of Lacquer Art (German:Museum für Lackkunst) is a museum in Münster, Westphalia devoted to the history of lacquer art.
 It is the only institution of its kind in the world, with a collection of around 1,000 objects from East Asia, Europe, and the Islamic world from more than two thousand years ago.
-The current director is art historian Gudrun Bühl.
+The director is art historian Gudrun Bühl.
 It is owned by BASF Coatings.